-Projects:
+2015 "Driverless Dreams: Technological Narratives and the Shape of the Automated Car," Master's thesis, Massachusetts Institute of Technology.
+Available at: http://hdl.handle.net/1721.1/97997 Projects:

-Ongoing Slant, a Computational Narrative Generation System Developing the Slant system, as lead programmer in the Trope Tank.
+Ongoing Renderings Translating and developing for the Renderings project (MIT, Trope Tank), which focuses on translating highly computational and otherwise unusual literature into English.
+The project combines established literary translation techniques with consideration of how computation and language interact.
+Ongoing Tools for Distributed Open Science and Scholarship Working on developing several tools for open, distributed knowledge development for scientists and public intellectuals.
+Currently developing a collaborative writing, annotating, and scholarship tool, and building an ad-hoc knowledge-visualization toolkit, with Cinnamon Bird.
+2013-2015 Slant, a Computational Narrative Generation System Developing the Slant system, as lead programmer in the Trope Tank.
 Slant is a system to explore the fundamentals of narrative and the aesthetic and creative potential of programmatically generated stories.
 It combines multiple components written by different research groups in different languages, which collaborate using a blackboard system.

-Ongoing Renderings

-Translating and developing for the Renderings project (MIT, Trope Tank), which focuses on translating highly computational and otherwise unusual literature into English.
-The project combines established literary translation techniques with consideration of how computation and language interact.

-Ongoing Tools for Distributed Open Science and Scholarship

-Working on developing several tools for open, distributed knowledge development for scientists and public intellectuals.
-Currently developing a collaborative writing, annotating, and scholarship tool, and building an ad-hoc knowledge-visualization toolkit, with Cinnamon Bird.

-2013 Hyperflâneur

-A digital humanities concept project using JavaScript tools to browse sections of Walter Benjamin's Arcades Project, sortable by section, category, source location, source publication date, and other features.

-2012-2013 cbGrocery Food Analytics Toolkit

-Worked on cbGrocery, a tool for creating shopping lists, based around the concept of identifying nutrient deficits in your shopping cart and providing suggestions to correct those deficiencies before you even enter the store.
+2013 Hyperflâneur A digital humanities concept project using JavaScript tools to browse sections of Walter Benjamin's Arcades Project, sortable by section, category, source location, source publication date, and other features.
+2012-2013 cbGrocery Food Analytics Toolkit Worked on cbGrocery, a tool for creating shopping lists, based around the concept of identifying nutrient deficits in your shopping cart and providing suggestions to correct those deficiencies before you even enter the store.
 This Cinnamon Bird project would also like to track long-term food purchasing trends to examine nutrient deficits over time.

-2011-2012 Project:Lifeline Disaster Relief Facebook Application

-Cinnamon Bird's entrant, Project: Lifeline, won first place in 2011 Health 2.0 challenge sponsored by the Assistant Secretary of Preparedness and Response at HHS.
+2011-2012 Project: Lifeline Disaster Relief Facebook Application Cinnamon Bird's entrant, Project: Lifeline, won first place in 2011 Health 2.0 challenge sponsored by the Assistant Secretary of Preparedness and Response at HHS.
 The central concept of the project was to provide a unified interface with which to view the wellbeing of all your friends.
 Designated "lifelines," such as spouses, parents, children, or friends, are trusted to update a public interface with your status in case you are unable to do so.
 The application thereby provides a trusted information board that can be used to crowdsource the search for missing persons.

-2010-2011 Gravitational Lensing Research

-Performing gravitational lensing research, which involved construction of image mosaics, object feature detection and filtering, and ellipticity analysis.
+2010-2011 Gravitational Lensing Research Performed gravitational lensing research, which involved construction of image mosaics, object feature detection and filtering, and ellipticity analysis.
 Required familiarity with a wide variety of legacy software tools (IRAF), network and computer troubleshooting (Linux/Solaris), and the programming of new scripts and tools (in Perl and Python).

-2004-2013 Various: Design and Programming

-Worked as a graphic designer and programmer since 2004, starting with web programming in HTML, CSS, and JavaScript, adding on Python for scientific computing work at Brown University as an undergraduate, and moving into Clojure, Prolog, and Racket for Cinnamon Bird projects.

-2007-2013 Various: Writing, Editing, and Instructional Design

-Performed writing, editing, quality assurance and instructional design work for a variety of publishers and publishing subcontractors including nSight Inc., DiacriTech, and Chameleon Publishing.
+2004-2013 Various: Design and Programming Worked as a graphic designer and programmer since 2004, starting with web programming in HTML, CSS, and JavaScript, adding on Python for scientific computing work at Brown University as an undergraduate, and moving into Clojure, Prolog, and Racket for Cinnamon Bird projects.
+2007-2013 Various: Writing, Editing, and Instructional Design Performed writing, editing, quality assurance and instructional design work for a variety of publishers and publishing subcontractors including nSight Inc., DiacriTech, and Chameleon Publishing.
 Worked on multiple projects as a subcontractor for large publishing companies including Pearson, and higher-educational institutions including Northern Arizona University.
 Technical Skillset: